22/02/2023 |

 The IT Service Desk is also responsible for providing first line support to users and escalating more complex issues to higher level support teams when required.

-The main objective of an IT Service Desk is to provide the best possible IT services in a given timeframe within service level agreements.
+The main objective of an IT Service Desk is to provide the best possible IT services in a given timeframe within a service level agreement (SLA).
 A service desk has a holistic approach and is focused on customer needs.
 The processes include handling service requests as well as classifying and analyzing incidents.

 The tasks that an IT service desk performs can vary from company to company.